Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sYhzfSPsACQ.md

 ### Transcript

-> is there any way to switch off the fixmas yeah if you go to the main menu like not in the game but in yeah i mean like not when you're on the planet but when you're in the main menu there's a setting in gameplay where you can turn off uh seasonal events
+> is there any way to switch off the fixmas yeah if you go to the main menu like not in the game but in yeah i mean like not when you're on the planet but when you're in the main menu there's a setting in gameplay where you can turn off, seasonal events